User Session Recording Technology for Security and Compliance Training Course

 By the end of this training, participants will be able to:

-- Establish a domain and define access permissions for users and devices.
+- Create domains and define access rights for users and devices.

-- Set up Certificate Services and manage certificates.
+- Establish a Certificate Service and manage certificates.

 Network Security and Secure Communication

-21 HoursBuilding secure networked applications can be challenging, even for developers who have previously worked with cryptographic building blocks like encryption and digital signatures.
-To help participants grasp the role and application of these cryptographic primitives, this course first establishes a strong foundation on the core requirements of secure communication—such as secure acknowledgement, integrity, confidentiality, remote identification, and anonymity.
-It also highlights common issues that can compromise these requirements and presents practical real-world solutions.
+21 HoursDeveloping a secure networked application can be challenging, even for developers familiar with cryptographic building blocks like encryption and digital signatures.
+To help participants grasp the role and application of these cryptographic primitives, this course begins by establishing a solid foundation on the core requirements of secure communication: secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
+It also highlights typical issues that can compromise these requirements alongside practical solutions.

-Since cryptography is a critical component of network security, the course covers essential cryptographic algorithms, including symmetric cryptography, hashing, asymmetric cryptography, and key agreement protocols.
-Rather than focusing on complex mathematical theories, these concepts are explored from a developer's perspective, featuring typical use-case examples and practical considerations related to cryptographic implementation, such as Public Key Infrastructures (PKI).
-The course also introduces security protocols used in various areas of secure communication, providing an in-depth look at widely adopted protocol families like IPSEC and SSL/TLS.
+Since cryptography is central to network security, the course covers essential algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
+Rather than focusing on complex mathematical theory, these topics are explored from a developer’s viewpoint, featuring real-world use cases and practical considerations such as public key infrastructures (PKI).
+The curriculum also introduces security protocols used across various domains of secure communication, with an in-depth examination of widely adopted protocol families like IPSEC and SSL/TLS.

-Common cryptographic vulnerabilities are discussed, covering both specific algorithms and protocols.
-This includes attacks such as BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding Oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
-For each vulnerability, the practical implications and potential consequences are explained, avoiding deep mathematical details to maintain focus on practical understanding.
+Common cryptographic vulnerabilities are analyzed, both regarding specific algorithms and protocols.
+Topics include BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding Oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
+For each issue, the course details practical implications and potential consequences without delving into deep mathematical explanations.

-Finally, given that XML technology is central to data exchange in networked applications, the course addresses XML security.
-This includes the use of XML within web services and SOAP messages, along with protective measures like XML Signature and XML Encryption.
-Additionally, it covers weaknesses in these protection mechanisms and XML-specific security issues, such as XML injection, XML External Entity (XXE) attacks, XML bombs, and XPath injection.
+Given that XML technology is vital for data exchange in networked applications, the course also addresses XML security.
+This covers the use of XML in web services and SOAP messages, along with protection mechanisms like XML Signature and XML Encryption.
+Additionally, it explores weaknesses in these protections and XML-specific threats such as XML injection, XML External Entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will